AGILESCIENCE/Agilepy/docs/source/help/development.rst

 Development and testing of the new feature.

-When you're done, you commit your changes and update the CHANGELOG.md .
+When you have finished, update the CHANGELOG.md and commit your changes.

 ::

     vim CHANGELOG
-    git commit -m ""
+    git commit -m "feature-#61-bayesian-blocks done"

 In the meantime it is possible that someone else have pushed his work into the develop branch.
 In this case you have to merge the changes in your feature branch.